 "I am a coach myself, and have been coached by many over the years.
-Manish is one of the most naturally gifted and technically skilled coaches I've worked with.
-He has it all -- focused listening, sincere presence, flexibility, courage to … Read More
+Devi is one of the most naturally gifted and technically skilled coaches I've worked with.
+They have it all -- focused listening, sincere presence, flexibility, courage … Read More

 Remember way back in 2013 when:

 Janelle Monae’s album The Electric Lady shot to number 5 on the Billboard charts, despite the crap from professional critics?

 Beyoncé secretly released the visual album she wanted to, and with no promotion, outsold her last album in just one month?

 Every one of these fierce women of color faced hurdles (/shade-throwing) by folks who wanted to hold them back.

 (Each of their albums included revolutionary themes, like M.I.A.’s “Bring Da Noize,” Bey’s “Superpower” and Janelle’s “Q.U.E.E.N.”
 Coincidence?)